 He has a special interest in colorectal cancer and Crohn’s Disease and has published more than 70 scientific papers and several book chapters.

 Surgery, a most serious subject, gives him the gravitas to allow him to indulge in some more light-hearted activities below.
 A medical journalist since a medical student, he has published 1000 opinion columns in ‘Hospital Doctor‘ and elsewhere in the soft medical press.
 Articles have appeared in The Times, She Magazine and The Geographical Magazine.
 He writes a monthly incisive and witty scientific review column in ‘Colorectal Disease‘ as Gemellus and a satirical end-piece for the Royal College of Surgeons under the pen-name ‘Mr Slop’ FRCS (Eng).

 He has written a travel book about a long distance journey on horseback ‘A Ride in Middle England’ (2006) presenting five half hour TV documentary films on the same subject now being screened regularly on Sky Channel 280 (Horse and Country TV).

-Several performances on Radio 4 include ‘Quote / Unquote’ (6); ‘Inspirations’ (4) and ‘Word of Mouth’ (1).
+Several performances on Radio 4 include ‘Quote / Unquote’, ‘Inspirations’ and ‘Word of Mouth’.
 He has worked for Queensland Radio (ABC) (1988) and made some ‘odd’ appearances on Sky TV and BBC2.
 He lives on the SW Herts/Bucks border.

 Peter McDonald – A Trust In Conflict

 He is a fiddler (traditional folk), a professional after-dinner speaker and has one wife, twenty animals including horses, dogs, cats, ducks, chickens but only four children.